-The .mve export is available so that projects can be imported directly into Midland Valley's Move software.
-Move is designed for constrained 2D and 3D model building, interpretation and validation.
-The .mve files can also be viewed in Midland Valleys free 3D visualization software MoveViewer.
-Bringing projects directly into Move is a great way to start building geological models.
+The .mve export is available so that projects can be imported directly into Petroleum Experts' MOVE software.
+MOVE is designed for constrained 2D and 3D model building, interpretation and validation.
+Bringing projects directly into MOVE is a great way to start building geological models.

-Before importing .mve files into Move, it is advisable to set up the projection system in a new Move document.
+Before importing .mve files into MOVE, it is advisable to set up the projection system in a new MOVE document.
 Doing this avoids UTM calculation issues and misplaced data for larger spanning projects.
 This process will also flag up any UTM calculation issues on the import summary and is a good check of data location/projection validity.

-Note: The Field Image Browser in Move can be used to view, edit and annotate photos taken using FieldMove.
+Note: The Field Image Browser in MOVE can be used to view, edit and annotate photos taken using FieldMove.